LuigiG34/LuigiG34/README.md

 ---

 # 💫 About Me:
-📜 I hold an Associate's degree (or equivalent) in Web and Mobile Web Development, followed by a Bachelor's degree (or equivalent) in Design & Development of PHP/Symfony applications.
+📜 I hold an Associate's degree (or equivalent) in Web and Mobile Web Development
+<br>📜 followed by a Bachelor's degree (or equivalent) in Design & Development of PHP/Symfony applications.
 <br>💼 I'm currently working for Enimad mainly on WordPress & Symfony projects
 <br>📊 I'm very interested in financial markets and buisness